andystanton/euler/README.md

 git clone https://github.com/andystanton/euler.git && cd euler
 ```

-To run all solutions to a given problem:
+To run all solutions to a given problem (prefixing with sudo if your Docker setup requires):

 ```sh
 ./euler.sh 1